The Devil is in the detail

 Who Decides if you’re insane?

+Can you really tell the difference between madness and sanity?
 Mark Randall goes to great lengths to get himself admitted to an acute psychiatric ward and, despite being mute, convinces professionals that he is psychotic.
 But who is he and why is he so keen to spend time in a psychiatric hospital?

 When Mark is admitted, silent and naked, the staff are suspicious about his motives.

 Drugged, abused and in danger, Mark looks for a way out of this nightmare.
 But he’s about to learn, proving that you are sane might not be easy as it sounds…